mrcavalcanti/mosaicoo/docs/sources/enterprise/reporting.md

 # Reporting

-Reporting allows you to automatically generate PDFs from any of your dashboards and have Grafana email them to interested parties on a schedule.
-This is available in Grafana Cloud Pro and Advanced and in Grafana Enterprise.
+Reporting allows you to automatically generate PDFs from any of your dashboards and have Mosaicoo email them to interested parties on a schedule.
+This is available in Mosaicoo Cloud Pro and Advanced and in Mosaicoo Enterprise.

 > If you enabled [Role-based access control]({{< relref "../enterprise/access-control/_index.md" >}}), for some actions users would need to have relevant permissions.
 > Refer to specific guides to understand what permissions are required.